★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-Entrenched mass-market beer brands support habitual demand, premium shelf/tap placement, and marketing efficiency.
+Entrenched mainstream, premium, and no-alcohol beer brands support habitual demand, shelf/tap visibility, and marketing efficiency.

 Erosion risks